alexanderbliss/Solo/README.md

 - [ ] Flesh out comment section more
 - [ ] Create user experience for only veiwing reviews
-- [ ] Add administration role to better curate content notes about how to deploy this on a live system
+- [ ] Add administration role to better curate content

 ## Authors